 In line with investment allocations set out in the Investment Policy Statements, the Group holds a diversified investment portfolio in government bonds, corporate bonds, mutual funds, equities, investments in group undertakings and cash.
 The Group covers its technical provisions with investments in high grade fixed income securities.
 When determining the size of this investment pool, a conservative buffer is added to ensure that the requirement for top-up is remote in the event of material adverse development of technical provisions.
 A prudent allocation of the portfolio is invested in more speculative investments to enhance long-term returns while preserving sufficient capital to meet insurance obligations and take advantage of growth opportunities.
+The

-The Group's Investment Policy Statements meaningfully restrict the amount of currency risk that can be assumed in its investment portfolios.
-CIC, CMIC and CoIRe have nearly identical investment portfolios in respect of asset mix, security selection and risk profile.
-CLAC, given the long-term nature of some its liabilities, has a greater concentration of high guality, longduration fixed income securities as per its asset liability matching policy.
-The Group recorded exceptionally strong investment gains in 2019 which were primarily related to unrealized gains in equity securities, shares in investment funds and directly held fixed income securities, driven by a powerful rally in US financial markets during the year.
+Group's Investment Policy Statements meaningfully restrict the amount of currency risk that can be assumed in its investment portfolios.
+CIC, CMIC and CRe have nearly identical investment portfolios in respect of asset mix, security selection and risk profile.
+CLAC, given the long-term nature of some its liabilities, has a greater concentration of high quality, long-duration fixed income securities as per its asset liability matching policy.
+The Group recorded solid investment gains in 2020 despite the pronounced Covid-19 sell-off in financial markets during the first quarter.
+All asset classes within the Group's investment portfolios performed well as aggressive monetary and fiscal stimulus drove a powerful rally in the markets during the second half of the year.
+An equity pick-up of approximately \$1.4 million related to the Group's minority investment in Beacon Insurance Co Ltd also contributed positively to investment income.

-Group 2019 (BD\$000) 2018 (BD\$000)
+Group 2020 (BD\$000) 2019 (BD\$000)

 Balance Return % Balance Return %

-Managed Funds 134,506 15,177 11.28% 112,391 (3,924) -3.49%
+Managed Funds 165,054 11,877 7.20% 134,506 15,177 11.28%

-US Government bonds 35,368 1,119 3.17% 36,942 367 0.99%
+US Government bonds 43,007 1,100 2.56% 35,368 1,119 3.16%

-Equities 261 (70) -26.72% 487 6 1.32%
+Equities 263 7 2.66% 261 (70) (26.82%)

+Preferred Stock 749 71 9.48% - - -

-Fixed maturity securities 85,648 4,005 4.68% 88,354 2,852 3.23%
+Fixed maturity securities 108,828 5,135 4.72% 85,648 4,005 4.68%

-Total 255,783 20,231 238,174 (699)
+Total 317,901 18,190 255,783 20,231

-Interest and other 961 1,087
+Interest and other 961 961

-Management fees (1,055) (1,003)
+Management fees (1,157) (1,055)

-Total 20,137 (615)
+Total 17,994 20,137